Space Goofs: Broadcast and home media

-On top of airing on France 3, it also debuted in the same year in Germany on ProSieben, and aired in Canada on Teletoon.
-In the UK, the first season premiered on Fox Kids on August 31, 1997 and 3 weeks later on Channel 4 on September 21, 1997, both under the show's original title of Home to Rent and the second season premiered under the series' final name on Nicktoons UK on November 5, 2005 at 9:30 AM.
+Space Goofs also debuted in the same year in Germany on ProSieben, and aired in Canada on Teletoon.
+In the UK, the first season premiered worldwide on Fox Kids on August 31, 1997 and 3 weeks later on Channel 4 on September 21, 1997, both under the show's original title of Home to Rent.
+The second season premiered under the series' final name on Nicktoons UK on November 5, 2005 at 9:30 AM.
 Furthermore, the first season aired as part of the Fox Kids lineup on Fox in the United States.
+The show premiered on the same day on France 3 in France and on the Fox Kids block in the United States on September 6, 1997.

 Of the more notable physical releases, three VHS tapes (entitled Alien Antics, Cartoon Tales and Animal Crack-Ups) of the series were released in the U.S. on August 11, 1998.
 The complete series (in 2 season sets) was also released in France on June 13, 2011.

 In other media

+Video game

+An adventure game based on Space Goofs named Stupid Invaders was released in 2000–2001 by Ubisoft.
+It featured crew members from its first season and the voice actors of its English dub as the five aliens, having to go back home in a surreal world, after an infiltration by a bounty hunter named Bolok (voiced by Billy West).
+Development of the game initially began at Gaumont through Gaumont Multimédia before the studio was shut down by Gaumont in 1999, and it was originally slated for release in December 1999.

+Canceled film adaptation

-A film adaptation for the show titled Stupid Invaders was planned, but was never released for reasons unknown – what only remained was a short video posted online.
+A film adaptation for the show, also titled Stupid Invaders, was planned, but was never released for reasons unknown – what only remained was a short video posted online.
 The cast of the original show reprised their roles for the main characters (sans Stereo).
 It was a CGI-animated adaptation of the show, where the four aliens (Etno, Candy, Gorgious and Bud) have ended up accidentally crash landing into someone else's house.
 Said house is revealed to be inhabited by an unnamed brunette girl, who gets curious upon her sight of the aliens.

+Comics

+In Germany, a comic book based on the series was released on September 30, 1998 by Dino Entertainment (Dino Verlag).
+On March 10, 2006, the series was adapted into comic books in France.
+Only two volumes were released by Jungle.